Mooninaut/phoenix-move-windows/README.md

 # Phoenix Move Windows
-Clement Cherlin's personal [Phoenix](https://github.com/kasper/phoenix) configuration script, written in TypeScript.
+A [Phoenix](https://github.com/kasper/phoenix) window manager configuration script, written in TypeScript.
 Requires Phoenix to use.

 macOS has an irritating habit of randomly rearranging Spaces and windows when connecting or disconnecting external monitors.